Theft Crime Lawyer in Long Island

 - Grand Larceny: Involves theft of property valued over $1,000 and is graded in degrees.
 It is considered a felony and carries heavier penalties, including longer prison sentences and higher fines.

-- Burglary: Unlawful entry into a structure with intent to commit theft or any felony.
+- Burglary: Unlawful entry into a structure with the intent to commit theft or any felony.
 Often charged as a felony, it can result in severe penalties if convicted.

 - Identity Theft: Using someone else’s personal information to commit fraud or theft.
 It is addressed seriously by the courts and can lead to substantial legal penalties.